Helperbird/website/src/pages/refund.md

 ## Full Refunds:

-- If you were charged for your next billing cycle but intended to cancel your subscription, please contact us immediately for a full refund.
+- If you were inadvertently billed for the next cycle but had plans to end your subscription and reach out within 3 working days, we'll happily process a full refund.

-- If you forgot to cancel your account during the 3-day trial and notify us within 7 days of your subscription, we will issue a full refund.
+- If you overlooked canceling after your 3-day trial and let us know within a week of your subscription's start, we’ll ensure you receive a full refund.

 ## Partial Refunds or Credits:

-- If we experience extended downtime, meaning multiple hours in a day or multiple days in a month, or if you had to contact our customer service team for technical support, we may offer a partial refund or credit to your account.
+- Should there be significant interruptions in our service, such as several hours of downtime in a day or multiple days within a month, we might extend a partial refund or credit to your account.

-- If it takes us multiple days to respond to your inquiry, we may offer a partial credit to your account.
+- Delays in our response time?
+If we don’t get back to you in a timely manner, we may provide a partial credit to your account.

 ## Case-by-Case Basis:

-We understand that every situation is unique, and we want to make sure we work with you to find the best solution.
-Please don't hesitate to contact us with any questions or concerns, and we'll do our best to ensure your satisfaction.
+Every Helperbird user has their unique story, and we are here to listen.
+If you have any questions or feel your situation doesn’t fit into the categories above, reach out.
+We're committed to working with you and ensuring you're happy with our service.

-To request a refund or credit, please contact our customer service team at support@helperbird.com.
+To request any form of refund or credit, or just to share your thoughts, reach us at support@helperbird.com.